Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 • Education and training

-Your chances of promotion depend on how well you stack up against your peers in these areas.
+Your chances of advancement hinge upon how you compare to your peers in these domains.

 Human Resources Command and the Administrative Process

-The Human Resources Command (HRC) manages the administrative side of promotions.
+The Human Resources Command (HRC) oversees the administrative functions of promotions.

-HRC ensures that the promotion process runs smoothly and fairly.
+HRC guarantees that the promotion system operates efficiently and equitably.

 They work behind the scenes to: